wp-plugins/free-quotation/trunk/readme.txt

 3. This panel help you add new quotation manually (you can use also CSV and add it by special page on the left bar)

 == Changelog ==

+= 2.1.3 =
+* Rebuild code to WordPress standards
+* Rebuild CSV import/export function
+* Change in installation file (build new database)
+* Now it's possible to use two times the same quotation
+* Quotation size is now 800 characters

 = 2.1.2 =
 * UX improvement in FQ settings area (label are clickable)